watspeed/systems-platform-security/lab2/lab2-guide.md

 ./stack64
 ```

-If your payload exploits the intented vulnerability,
+If your payload exploits the intended vulnerability,
 you should expect to see a new shell being created.
 If the payload works, renamed the file as `badfile64` to be submitted later.
 ```bash